-If a foreign animal disease (FAD) such as Foot-and-Mouth Disease, African swine fever or classical swine fever were to enter the U.S. swine herd, it would cause billions of dollars in losses due to animal deaths, depopulation, disposal and cleanup costs.
-It would also immediately close the export markets on which U.S. pork producers depend.
+If a foreign animal disease (FAD) such as Foot-and-Mouth Disease, African swine fever (ASF) or classical swine fever were to enter the U.S. swine herd, it would cause billions of dollars in losses and lead to an immediate loss of export markets.
 The most likely path for a FAD to enter the country would be through the importation of infected animals or contaminated products.
 While the U.S. Department of Agriculture (USDA) has the regulatory authority to decline or permit entry of animals and products, the Bureau of Customs and Border Protection (BCBP) implements and enforces the USDA rules.

 Under the Agricultural Quarantine Inspection (AQI) program, BCBP agriculture specialists and officers at U.S. ports of entry and international mail facilities work to target, detect, and prevent the entry of these potential threats before they have a chance to do any harm.
 They check containers and trucks for smuggled products, utilize specialized x-ray machines that detect organic materials and employ USDA’s “Beagle Brigade,” canines trained to sniff out meat and plant materials in international airport passenger areas.
 BCBP is the first line of defense to protect American pork production and the rest of agriculture from disease.